WeightWatchers (WW)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, WeightWatchers’s ROIC has unfortunately decreased significantly.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Over the last few years, WeightWatchers’s ROIC has increased significantly.
+This is a good sign, and we hope the company can keep improving.

 12. Is Now The Time To Buy WeightWatchers?

-WeightWatchers’s EV-to-EBITDA ratio based on the next 12 months is 0.2x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better stocks to buy right now.
+WeightWatchers’s P/E ratio based on the next 12 months is 15.2x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're pretty confident there are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.